NazrinUFO/VrcLovenseConnect/README.md

 ## Quick Start
 There are two protocols available for VRCLovenseConnect: "Lovense" and "Buttplug".

+# Buttplug.io Compatible Toys (NEW!)
+Simply connect your toy to your PC through a cable or Bluetooth.
+Lovense toys should work with basic features in this protocol too.

+You can test the connectivity of your toys with Intiface Desktop.

 # Lovense Connect
 Open the Lovense Connect app on your phone or PC, then select the green shield icon to reveal a URL.

 In the config.json file next to the executable, copy this URL to the "address" field.

 Then simply launch the program after VRChat is open.

-# Buttplug.io Compatible Toys (NEW!)
-Simply connect your toy to your PC through a cable or Bluetooth.
-Lovense toys should work with basic features in this protocol too.

 ## Avatar Setup
 Your avatar requires a spherical Contact Receiver with "Proximity" mode.
 Set it up with any Contact Sender, whether it's a standard (hands, head...) or a custom one (sharing an unique name between your friends is a good idea).